 The Society was formed over 90 years ago to promote an interest in gardening in people of all ages in Bamford and the surrounding area.
-Membership fee for 2016/17 is £tbc.
-Payable at the Annual Gardening Show on the 19th August 2017.
+Membership fee for 2018/19 is £5.
+Payable at the Annual Gardening Show on the 18th August 2018.
 This entiles members to a 10% discount on certain items at 3 local garden centres.
 The Society is supported by patrons who are thereby members and also entitled to priority booking for any of its events.

 The main event each year is the Show in August which has approximately 120 classes covering fruit, vegetables, flowers, floral display, cookery, arts and crafts.
 Other events are Floral Art demonstration, illustrated talks and trips to Gardens.

 In general fruit and vegetables are judged on condition, uniformity, shape, size and colour.
 Obviously small village shows are not judged as strictly as larger ones!

 Beetroot to be shown with 76mm tops and taproot intact.

 Broad beans should have good coloured pods, long, straight, well filled and seeds of good size.

 Runner beans should have long, straight, shapely, fresh pods of good colour with no outward sign of seed in the pod.

 Cabbage to be shown with 76mm stem, fresh, solid head and unblemished, pest free heads and outer leaves.